 PRIMES is a free, year-long after-school research program for high school students.
-PRIMES includes four sections: MIT PRIMES, PRIMES-USA, PRIMES Circle, and PRIMES STEP.
-Due to COVID-19, all PRIMES activities in Fall 2020 and Spring 2021 will be conducted online.
+PRIMES includes three sections: MIT PRIMES, PRIMES-USA, and PRIMES Circle.

-MIT PRIMES is a year-long program that offers research projects and guided reading to students living within driving distance from Boston.
+MIT PRIMES is a year-long program that offers research projects and guided reading to high school students living within driving distance from Boston.
 Program participants meet weekly with their mentors on the MIT campus to work on exciting unsolved problems in mathematics, computer science, and computational biology.
-The deadline for applications is December 1.
+The deadline for applications is November 30.
 See How to Apply to MIT PRIMES

-PRIMES-USA is a year-long distance mentoring math research section for high school juniors from across the United States (outside of Greater Boston).
-Program participants talk to their mentors over skype once a week, working on research projects in mathematics.
+PRIMES-USA is a year-long distance mentoring math research section for high school juniors and sophomores from across the United States (outside of Greater Boston).
+Program participants meet with their mentors online once a week, working on research projects in mathematics.
 Computer science or computational biology projects are not available at PRIMES-USA.
-The deadline for applications is December 1.
+The deadline for applications is November 30.
 See How to Apply to PRIMES-USA

 PRIMES STEP is a year-long math enrichment section for middle school students from Greater Boston.
 Program participants meet weekly with their mentor on the MIT campus for creative problem solving and possibly research.
 The deadline for applications is usually in late May.
 See PRIMES STEP webpage